byline.pubbyline.pub

 Review and edit before publishing

 Every field is yours to edit, and every row has a checkbox.
 A title is required to publish a row.
+The six fields you check most sit on the card; the rest are under More details.
 Uncheck anything you do not want, and fill in any row that came back empty.
 Your signed record is the source of truth, so nothing is published until you say so.

 Choose a status, then publish

 Pick the status for the batch (Published by default, since a backlist is usually already out).
+A row whose file set its own status keeps it, and the selector covers the rest.
 Then choose Publish, and byline writes each selected, titled row to your AT Protocol repository as its own book record, the same as adding one by hand.

 The status selector and the Publish button at the bottom of the review table.